ForexAPI/php-client/README.md

 # ForexAPI PHP Client

 This is a PHP client for the ForexAPI.
 It provides an easy-to-use interface for interacting with the ForexAPI's endpoints.
+The ForexAPI offers a free plan and provides foreign exchange rates and currency conversion.
+[Get a free API key](https://forexapi.eu/).
+The API documentation can be found at [https://forexapi.eu/en/docs](https://forexapi.eu/en/docs).

 ## Requirements